JamesBoadi/MicroServices/README.md

 ## Configuration

-You can configure the database through the `.properties` file, for each microservice you can configure it to any database you like
+You can configure the database through the `.yml` file, for each microservice you can configure it to any database you like

 To generate a jar you must create a runnable jar, from Eclipse, go to file -> export, launch configuration should be the main class you want to export, and click the last option `copy required files into subfolder next to generated Jar` and run the operation.

 The project is already configured as a multi module maven project, to rebuild, run `mvmw clean install` from the root of the project.